jdsanch8/CSE360Team15/Code/Readme.txt

 ----Game Explanation----
-You’re in a race against time.
-With a limited supply of food.
+You’re in a race against time with a limited supply of food.
 Prevent your people from dying of hunger by ultimately building a farm to save the town.

 ----Rules----